 It looks like Keryx had $87.3 million available at the end of last quarter.
-Assuming that its average burn rate stays constant, Keryx can comfortably cover its expenses for another year and a half.
+Assuming that its average burn rate stays constant, Keryx can comfortably cover its expenses for almost five years.

 Keryx's strong cash position is in large part due to capital that it raised through a recent follow-on public offering.
 It issued more than 9.4 million new shares and netted $74.8 million from the offering to help fuel its research and development efforts.
 And this wasn't the first time the company issued more shares; since the start of 2010, Keryx's total outstanding share count has increased from almost 56.9 million to 81.7 million.
 This means that investors who jumped into this stock three years ago have seen their total stake in the company drop by about 30%.

 Today, however, the real question investors have to ask themselves is whether Keryx can reach its next catalyst without running out of cash and issuing more shares.

 Keryx has been a hotly debated stock among investors; the company faced a massive setback in mid-2012 after reporting that perifosine, a colorectal cancer drug that it formerly shared with biotech Aeterna Zentaris, failed to meet its primary endpoint in a pivotal phase 3 clinical trial.
 Keryx's share price took a massive 65% tumble on the news, but the company moved forward with the development of its second drug, Zerenex.

 Zerenex, an experimental compound that lowers phosphorus levels in dialysis patients suffering from end-stage renal disease, successfully met both its primary and secondary endpoints in a phase 3 clinical trial in January.
 Just as quickly as its shares collapsed the previous year, investors saw Keryx's value rebound, and this stock is up almost 190% year to date.